[Toy Review] Lovense Osci 3

 It’s USB rechargeable, giving about 90 minutes of runtime for a 2 hour charge, and waterproof.
 You’ll find the charging cable and a drawstring storage bag in the box alongside the toy.

-Once again, let’s start with the things I liked about the Promescent Bullet Vibrator.
+Once again, let’s start the review with the things I liked about the Promescent Bullet Vibrator.

 • The twist towards the base makes it so easy and comfortable to hold.
 This is such a simple but brilliant design feature!